AlloSphere-Research-Group/AlloSystem/README.md

 ###3.2 Additional tips
-Note: If you are having trouble using tab autocompletion after the 'make' command, then it is likely that a completion rule has been defined elsewhere for make.
-You can disable this by adding to the bottom of your ~/.bashrc file
+Note: If you are having trouble using tab autocompletion after the `make` command, then it is likely that a completion rule has been defined elsewhere for make.
+You can disable this by adding to the bottom of your `~/.bashrc` file

 	complete -r make